louridas/invoices/README.md

 invoices
 ========

-Generates invoices to be used according to the latest (2012-2013) tax regulation
+Generates invoices to be used according to the latest (2012-2013) tax regulations.

 Usage
 =====